beemarsh/cpp_dsa/stack_heaps/README.md

 Now, that the value in the heap memory is deallocated, `a` still points to that location in the heap memory which is empty.
 This is called a **dangling pointer**.

 There are two ways to remove dangling pointer.

+- Reusing to store other variables
+- Assigning `null` value to the pointer.